NealMixam/frontend-sport/README.md

-Ыource code of the test task project.
+Source code of the test task project.
 The project is based on boilerplate